russelldb/riak_core/docs/ring_claim.md

 ### Claim v3 - Evaluation

 The version 3 claim algorithm is significantly more complex than the version 2 algorithm, and harder to use due to its non-deterministic nature.
-It is not obvious that it solves all of the problems of the version 2 algorithm, in particular, when running the property-based tests with multiple (rather than one-by-one) node additions property-based test failures occurred due to non-resolution of tail violations.
+It is not obvious that it solves all of the problems of the version 2 algorithm, in particular, when running the property-based tests with multiple (rather than one-by-one) node additions, property-based test failures occurred due to non-resolution of tail violations.

 It should be less likely to result in an unbalanced distribution of partitions.
 The randomisation and use of claim_diversify may resolve circumstances where symmetry of distribution has undesirable outcomes (such as unbalanced coverage plans).
-However,  improvements on version 2 are not guaranteed - and any improvements come at significant cost both in terms of code complexity, and in terms of the operator experience.
+However, improvements on version 2 are not guaranteed - and any improvements come at significant cost both in terms of both code complexity, and operator experience.

 ## Riak and Proposed Claim Improvements

-To improve Riak claim, it would be preferable to make simple changes to claim_v2, which are well supported by property-based testing.
+To improve Riak claim, it would be preferable to make simple changes to claim_v2, and ensure those changes are well supported by property-based testing.
 Although claim v3 represents the future direction expected by Basho for claim five years ago, it is now five years since it was developed without it being made a default feature of the database.
-The complexity-related risks of moving to version 3, outweigh the limited potential for benefits.
+The complexity-related risks of moving to version 3, potentially outweigh the limited potential for benefits.
 Version 3 should remain as an option to be used if version 2 returns sub-optimal results.

 The suggested improvements for version 2 Claim are: